Melbourne High School: History

 Willis continued to upgrade the school's facilities with the construction of a cardio room in the Nineties building, and the addition of four junior science classrooms.

 The Army Cadets and Air Force Cadets received a new building in 2002, a building which included orderly rooms, meeting rooms, seminar rooms, display areas, kitchen and toilets.
 In 2002, new change rooms were also constructed in the Old Boys Pavilion, along with the construction of a new hockey pavilion overlooking the synthetic hockey field.

-The expansion had other ramifications.
-The school now had extra space and, as a result, increased its enrolment to a new high of 1,366.
+The school increased its enrolment to 1,366.
 This meant a lower cutoff in the entrance exam, which led to the school's median ENTER dropping to second in the state.
-The median only returned to first place again in 2009 (see Academics).
+The median returned to first place in 2009 (see Academics).

-After making numerous innovative changes and advancements, Ray Willis died in July 2004 as the school's longest serving principal and the school went into a state of mourning.
+Ray Willis died in July 2004 as the school's longest serving principal, at the time of his death.

 In January 2005, Jeremy Ludowyke was appointed principal.
-In 2007 a new Arts Centre began construction and after nearly two years was officially opened by major donator and 'old boy' Lindsay Fox (who was asked to leave during his time as a student).
+In 2007 a new Arts Centre began construction and after nearly two years was officially opened by major donor and 'old boy' Lindsay Fox (who was asked to leave during his time as a student).

-In 2007, Year Ten students were assigned to produce their own 'Citizenship Statement'.
+In 2007, Year 9 students were assigned to produce their own 'Citizenship Statement'.
 The results were collated to create an official 'MHS Citizenship Statement' that details the school's expectations of its students and now appears in the student planner.

-The school admits that it is primarily seen as an academic school, but it also has a wide range of co-curricular traditions of music, with massed singing, formal assemblies and speech nights, the house sporting competition, house choral competition, Army and Air Force cadet corps, current affairs groups and school sports.
+The school admits that it is primarily seen as an academic school, but it also has a wide range of co-curricular traditions of music, with massed singing, formal assemblies and speech nights, the house and inter school sporting competitions, house choral competition, Army and Air Force cadet corps, and current affairs groups.

-During the 2020-21 COVID-19 pandemic, Melbourne High, along with every other school in Victoria, shifted to online learning from week 9 of term 1.
-While senior school students (years 11 and 12) returned temporarily at the end of term 2, the majority of the school remained in online learning for an unprecedented 16 school weeks.
+During the 2020–21 COVID-19 pandemic, Melbourne High, along with every other school in Victoria, shifted to online learning from week 9 of term 1.
+While senior school students (years 10, 11 and 12) returned temporarily at the end of term 2, the majority of the school remained in online learning for an unprecedented 16 school weeks.
 School Assessed Coursework (SACs), required for the VCE was conducted via proctorship and a large portion of unit 4 of all subjects were omitted from the study design to alleviate pressure.
 All extra-curricular activities, as well as many house events which are critical to school culture, did not run during this period.